 On May 2, 2011, the Company's board of directors authorized a stock repurchase program to purchase up to \$20 million of the Company's outstanding common stock.
 The duration of the repurchase program is twelve months.
 Under the program, the Company may purchase shares of its common stock in the open market, through block trades or otherwise at prices deemed appropriate by the Company.
 The timing and amount of repurchase transactions under the program will depend on market conditions and corporate and regulatory considerations.
 The purchases will be funded from available working capital.
-The stock repurchase program may be suspended or discontinued at any time.
-As of June 30, 2011, a total of 264 thousand shares have been repurchased under the program for an aggregate purchase price of \$7.8 million.
+As of September 30, 2011, the Company completed the stock repurchase program and a total of 669 thousand shares have been repurchased for an aggregate purchase price of \$20.0 million.
 The Company classifies common stock repurchased as treasury stock on its balance sheet.